 God!
 That’s so frustrating, but you need not worry about that as it is a common issue most PlayStation 4 owners face.
 It would be best if you took a deep breath a Blu-ray-hating phantom does not possess your PS4.

 Its parent company “Sony” has provided a tutorial video on “how to fix disc ejecting issues in PS4.”

 We also have some other tricks under our sleeves that we would like to share with you to rectify this annoying fault in PS4 consoles.

 But before we get to know how to fix this issue, you need to understand why this problem occurs.
 The root cause of experiencing this issue is how sensitive that eject button is.

-Sony has recently fixed this issue in their recent revised version of PS4 consoles that drops the touch buttons in favour of power and eject buttons.
-These buttons are now mechanical that requires you to press them to the response physically.
+Sony has recently fixed this issue in their recently revised version of PS4 consoles that drop the touch buttons in favor of power and eject buttons.
+These buttons are now mechanical that require you to press them to respond physically.

 However, for older models, just the sensitivity of the button is all you require for the eject sequence to initiate.
 Unfortunately, Sony situates a rubber foot just underneath the eject button.
 When PS4 runs for a while, it generates heat, which then gets absorbed by that rubber, causing it to expand.